Employment Discrimination/Civil Rights

 • A woman from El Salvador who alleged national origin discrimination in connection with her termination from a national office supply corporation .
 The case – profiled extensively in the Spanish-language media – settled for a substantial amount after K & S prevailed on all counts at summary judgment.

 • A woman from Honduras who alleged national origin discrimination and sexual harassment in connection with her employment with a local grocery chain.
-The case – profiled extensively in the Spanish-language media – was settled for a substantial amount after K & S prevailed on all counts at summary judgment.
+The case was settled for a substantial amount after K & S prevailed on all counts at summary judgment.
 K & S worked closely with the National Council of La Raza, a leading national civil rights organization, in bringing attention to the case and the issues it raised for Latino workers.

 • A female resident physician at a local university hospital who was subjected to sexual harassment by her supervising physician.
 The case – covered extensively in the Washington Post and on local radio stations – was resolved for a substantial amount on the eve of trial.